-- Embi, a minor character in Girl Genius, swore an oath to his gods when he was young to see the world before he died.
+- Girl Genius: Embi swore an oath to his gods when he was young to see the world before he died.
 He's now 130, at the least.
 This is mostly played for laughs, though.

 Embi: When I was young and rash, I made a sacred vow to see the world before I died.
 Frankly, I didn't know how big it was at the time.

 - In Zebra Girl, Jack curses vampiric mage Harold DuVase to become a Wandering Jew with a twist.
 This is more of an And I Must Scream, since DuVase is teleported to a series of increasingly worse hells and doesn't actually do much wandering.

 Jack: He'll move around.
 Wherever he doesn't want to be... that's always where he'll go.